Suggested links

 Jessica Miller is the Editorial Director of Addiction Help.
 Jessica graduated from the University of South Florida (USF) with an English degree and combines her writing expertise and passion for helping others to deliver reliable information to those impacted by addiction.
 Informed by her personal journey to recovery and support of loved ones in sobriety, Jessica's empathetic and authentic approach resonates deeply with the Addiction Help community.

-1. U.S. Department of Health and Human Services.
+3. U.S. Department of Health and Human Services.
 (2015, September 29).
-Researchers identify alcoholism subtypes.
-National Institutes of Health.
-Retrieved November 25, 2022, from https://www.nih.gov/news-events/news-releases/researchers-identify-alcoholism-subtypes
+Researchers Identify Alcoholism Subtypes.
+National Institutes of Health. https://www.nih.gov/news-events/news-releases/researchers-identify-alcoholism-subtypes

-7. U.S. Department of Health and Human Services.
-(2021, April).
-Understanding alcohol use disorder.
-National Institute on Alcohol Abuse and Alcoholism.
-Retrieved November 25, 2022, from https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-alcohol-use-disorder
+6. U.S. Department of Health and Human Services.
+(2023b, December).
+Understanding Alcohol Use Disorder.
+National Institute on Alcohol Abuse and Alcoholism. https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/understanding-alcohol-use-disorder

 Sign Up For Our Newsletter